|Research Guides||Databases A-Z||Library Catalog||Ask a Librarian||Library Home Page||SUNY New Paltz|

 In some cases, a "full score" is unavailable for purchase, too large to be useful for study, or is too expensive for a library to purchase.
 Often, too, it is easier for people learning or even performing the score to work from an arrangement or a reduction.
 So we have some scores available as "full scores", others available as "miniature scores", and in varied arrangements -- most notably for one or more pianos.

-You can tell whether something is a full score, or is arranged, by looking at the Description area for the item's entry in the catalog.
+You can tell whether something is a full score, or is arranged, by looking at the "Description" areas of an item's record in the catalog.
+These include the Subject, Genre, Format and General Notes tags.

 This version of a Beethoven symphony is arranged for two pianos.